swsnu/swppfall2017/README.md

 ## Announcements

   - Sep.
-07 : swpp-staff@spl.snu.ac.kr and swpp-tas@spl.snu.ac.kr is not created yet, so please use individual emails of TAs or issues board to ask questions.
+07 : swpp-staff@spl.snu.ac.kr and swpp-tas@spl.snu.ac.kr are not created yet, so please use individual emails of TAs or issues board to ask questions.

 ## Assignments